Mahananda Wildlife Sanctuary

 Admission Time & Entry Fees

-Open hours: 8am to 4pm daily (sanctuary remains closed from June 16 - Sept 15)
+Open hours: Early morning till dusk, daily (sanctuary remains closed from June 16 - Sept 15).

 How to reach